 Kramer: Yeah, I mean it’s daunting to set foot into the world of Star Wars music.
 John Williams has such a legacy with his incredible melodies.
 It was scary at first but after a while, you realize they’re just notes and you have to do your best.
 You have to stay authentic to yourself and then do you best for the world that has already been established.
 It’s a bit of a dance going back and forth between those two.

 Kramer: They both have unique challenges.
 With a world already branded like Star Wars, it is a challenge because you have to fit into what’s already come before you.
 However, I think as a creative person, sometimes having a sandbox of where you can play can be freeing, creatively-speaking.
-It restricts you focus and forces you to be creative in new ways, which I really enjoy.
-On the flip side, working on a show like Ninjago, which wasn’t really established before is incredibly fun as well.
+It restricts your focus and forces you to be creative in new ways, which I really enjoy.
+On the flip side, working on a show like Ninjago which wasn’t really established before is incredibly fun as well.
 The door is wide open for you to create a new style and a new sound palate.
 That is simultaneously really exciting and daunting because the possibilities are endless.

-Blast: On the topic of brand-new projects, you recently completed the score for the film Valley of Bones.
+Blast Magazine: Continuing on the topic of brand-new projects, you recently completed the score for the film Valley of Bones.
 It looks like a really exciting and thrilling project, with a lot of potential for stimulating musical moments.
 What was the process like composing for that film and how did you ensure that you created a sound that matched the emotion elicited from the visuals on-screen?

 Kramer: I worked with my good friend Corey Wallace and we were co-composers on the project.
 This particular film was a really fun process.
 We got into a really interesting brainstorming space at the beginning of the process and tried to come up with sounds that felt really old-world and combine them with things that felt new and fresh.
 It was an ancient plus modern approach.
-We tried to find old crusty-sounding shakers that almost were like bones rattling, which was the ancient side of the equation, and pair them with a cool modern distorted synth, which was the most side.
+We tried to find old crusty-sounding shakers that almost were like bones rattling, which was the ancient side of the equation, and paired them with a cool modern distorted synth, which was the modern side.
 The combination of those two things created really interesting new sounding sonic worlds.

-Blast: If you could compose for any project in the future, what would it be?
+Blast Magazine: If you could compose for any project in the future, what would it be?